-I have specialty background in Early Childhood Mental Health, ages zero-to-five initially obtained from training with Dr. Marie Poulsen at CHLA and subsequently extended with professional practice.
-Early Childhood Mental Health ages 0-to-5 is a restricted subspecialty domain of practice because it requires extensive knowledge of brain development in infancy through the first five years of life.
-Early Childhood Mental Health specialization requires understanding the neuro-development for each brain system individually (cognitive, language, sensory-motor, emotional, memory, relationship) as well as how they integrate with each other at each developmental period of maturation in the first year of infancy and beyond into all the subsequent maturational changes.
+I have specialty background in Early Childhood Mental Health, ages zero-to-five, Early Childhood Mental Health (0-5) is a specialty domain of practice because it requires extensive knowledge of brain development in infancy through the first five years of life.
+An Early Childhood Mental Health specialization requires understanding the neuro-development of each brain system individually (cognitive, language, sensory-motor, emotional, memory, relationship) as well as how they integrate with each other at each developmental period of maturation in the first year of infancy and beyond into all the subsequent maturational changes.